Raftaar: 2020-present: Further collaborations and HARD DRIVE Vol.1 & Vol.2

-Over the next few years, Raftaar, continued to collaborate with various upcoming Desi hip-hop artists like Shah Rule, MC Stan, Seedhe Maut, King, on singles and also, on a collaborative EP with Prabh Deep, titled PRAA, in addition to releasing his own projects, most notably the HARD DRIVE Vol. 1, and its sequel, in 2022 and 2024, respectively.
+In 2021, he released his collaboration with labelmate Rashmeet Kaur, "Ghana Kasoota", with the music video featuring Surbhi Jyoti.
+Over the next few years, Raftaar continued to collaborate with various upcoming desi hip-hop artists like Shah Rule, MC Stan, Seedhe Maut, King, Chaar Diwaari, on singles and also, on a collaborative EP with Prabh Deep, titled Praa, in addition to releasing his own projects, most notably the Hard Drive Vol. 1, and its sequel, in 2022 and 2024, respectively.

+Raftaar made his acting debut in the JioCinema web-series Bajao in 2023.

-He was seen as a guest judge on 2 episodes of India's Got Latent in 2024 and returned to judge the fourth season of MTV Hustle, after being absent from the previous two seasons.
+He was seen as a guest judge on the show India's Got Latent in 2024 and returned to judge the fourth season of MTV Hustle, after being absent from the previous two seasons.
 In 2025, he participated in the reality show The Traitors as a contestant, until he was eliminated in the sixth episode.

+In 2026, alongside KR$NA, he announced his own reality show focusing on hip-hop, titled Legacy, produced by SVF Entertainment, which started airing on YouTube and further partnered with ZEE5 as well for streaming rights.